CMHDARN Innovation and Evaluation Grant 2020/2021

-You are invited to submit an Expression of Interest for the latest CMHDARN Research Mental Health and Alcohol and Other Drugs Seeding Grants.
-These grants provide the opportunity for organisations to conduct a research project that can contribute to an understanding of best practice in relation to any aspect of service delivery across the mental health and alcohol and other drugs sectors.
-There are three grants available at $9,000 each.
+Organisations were invited to submit an Expression of Interest for the CMHDARN Research Mental Health and Alcohol and Other Drugs Seeding Grants.
+These grants provided the opportunity for organisations to conduct a research project that can contribute to an understanding of best practice in relation to any aspect of service delivery across the mental health and alcohol and other drugs sectors.
+There were three grants available at $9,000 each.

-In order to apply for these research grants, applicants will need to propose a partnership between two organisations, one being a NADA member and another a MHCC member; with one organisation taking the lead in terms of the application and managing the grant.
-Alternatively, the Applicant can be a member of both NADA and MHCC and demonstrate that they work across both areas.
+In order to apply for these research grants, applicants were asked to propose a partnership between two organisations, one being a NADA member and another a MHCC member; with one organisation taking the lead in terms of the application and managing the grant.
+Alternatively, the Applicant could be a member of both NADA and MHCC and demonstrate that they work across both areas.

 CMHDARN is pleased to announce the successful recipient of the first seeding grant to be made available in 2018-19 as Positive Life NSW (lead agency) together with the NSW HIV Supported Accommodation Program (ADAHPS).
 Their project seeks to investigate independent living among people with HIV where alcohol or other drug use and moderate to severe mental illness are present.
 The purpose of this study is to identify lived experience and competencies that enable navigation and stability in housing circumstances.
 CMHDARN will report on the progress of this project in the near future.
 We congratulate these two agencies and wish them all the best as they commence their research.